BlaT2512/Segment/README.md

 #### Future update list (current version 2.0.0):
 2.0.1 - Update examples for new version/functions

+2.1.0 - Move large variable (numMatrix) to PROGMEM (this saves memory on the Arduino as it currently uses around 90% of Arduino SRAM storage because of the all the data for every letter, character and number.

-2.1.0 - Add support for displays with a decimal point
+2.2.0 - Add support for displays with a decimal point

 3.0.0 - Add support for 14-segment displays, 16-segment displays, dot matrix displays and rename library to Segment.